Lotus (1998)

 Game Components of Lotus

-For a two-player game, one player is given ten white pieces while the other player gets ten black pieces.
-The pieces are stacked in the middle of the board as one stack of four pieces, one stack of three pieces, one stack of two pieces, and one stack of one piece.
-For a three or four-player game, each player gets six pieces, stacked in the middle in stacks of three, two, and one.
+To set up Lotus, players stack their pieces in the middle of the board.
+For a two-player game, one player gets ten white pieces and the other gets ten black pieces, stacked as one stack of four, one stack of three, one stack of two, and one stack of one.
+For three or four players, each player gets six pieces, stacked in stacks of three, two, and one.